 It’s easy to see why so many Londoners choose to live in these quieter parts of the city.
 If you’re considering moving to the area but have some questions, give our Shepherd’s Bush office a call on 020 8740 8740 or come and pay us a visit.

-Within this attractive Victorian building, this beautiful one bedroom, garden flat would make the perfect first time purchase, or buy to let investment.
+Within this attractive Victorian building, this very large one bedroom, garden flat would make the perfect first time purchase, or buy to let investment.
 The property briefly comprises of a private front entrance with hallway leading to the large, front facing double bedroom, complete with built...